Nikhilsuza/supreme-react-app/README.md

 This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify
 # supreme-react-app

-At last it is done
+At last it is done test